hstrejolunaoasis/beatmaking-madness/docs/PROJECT_DOCUMENTATION.md

 - Search functionality by genre, mood, BPM, and keywords
 - Audio preview with waveform visualization
 - License information and pricing

+### Genre Management

+The platform provides a complete genre management system for organizing beats:

+- **Genre Features:**
+  - CRUD operations for genre management
+  - Activate/deactivate genres to control availability
+  - Beats can be assigned to specific genres
+  - Genre filtering in beat catalog

+- **Admin Controls:**
+  - Create, edit, and delete genres
+  - View beat count per genre
+  - Prevent deletion of genres in use

 ### License Management